-Habitat for is marginal on-site for nesting spotted owls due to stand age and structure, however conifer forest with deformed trees and species diversity is present.
-The nearest Northern spotted owl positive sighting and activity center is located approximately 3.4 miles from the project site.
+• Habitat for Northern spotted owls was not identified on the project site.
+The nearest Northern spotted owl positive sighting and activity center is located approximately 2 miles east of the project site.

 Mitigation Measure 3.4-1f: Special-status nesting bird surveys and establishment of protective buffers.